kom3/React_Redux/README.md

 import { createStore, applyMiddleware, compose } from 'redux' (in app.js/index.js)

 3. react-redux
-import { Provider } from 'react-redux'
+import { Provider } from 'react-redux'  (in app.js/index.js)
+import { connect } from 'react-redux' (in class components) import { useDispatch, useSelector } from 'react-redux' (in function components)

 4. redux-thunk
-import thunk from 'redux-thunk'
+import thunk from 'redux-thunk' (in app.js/index.js)

 ```